 Self-limiting belief

 A self limiting belief controls and restricts your potential.
-It is heavily dependent on various forms of social proof and group belief.
+In addition to childhood conditioning. self limiting beliefs can be the result of various forms of social proof and group belief.

-To conclude, I want to suggest a framing for our understanding and use of beliefs that helps us avoid the tyranny of certainty and rigidity whilst retaining the resourcefulness of flexibility.
+To conclude, I want to suggest a framing that helps us avoid the tyranny of certainty and rigidity whilst retaining the resourcefulness of flexibility.